c272/iro4cli/README.md

 <br>
 </div>

-An open-source, CLI based rewrite of Iro, supporting automatic VSCode extension generation.
+An open-source, CLI based rewrite of Iro by Chris Ainsley, supporting automatic VSCode extension generation.
 It's an easy to use command line grammar file generator, that will bundle up a provided Iro grammar and create a various different grammar targets from it, and can **automagically** generate VSCode extensions to upload to the marketplace.
 Some of the available targets include:

  - Textmate
  - Atom